Shinmera/north/README.md

 ## How To: Server
 TBD

+## An Example Server / Client Setup
+See the [north-example](https://github.com/Shinmera/north/tree/master/example) system for a primitive, simple setup of a provider and consumer.

 ## OAuth Overview
 OAuth is supposed to provide a relatively convenient standardised way to authenticate a user against a service (provider), and then allow the application (consumer) to access resources on the user's behalf.
 Key to this are two parts, the signing process, and the actual authorisation process itself.